sl-cloud/tennis-score-SOLID/README.md

 /**
- * This is an attempt to convert the project Tennis Score script
+ * This is an sample script to convert the project Tennis Score script
  * to classes using the SOLID principle
    The original script is located at https://github.com/CooderSteve/tennis-score/